Force5vey/ColorPaletteBuilder/Documentation/Notes.md

+﻿

+# Eye Dropper Notes

+---

-﻿Notes on eyedropper tool implementation:
+Notes on eyedropper tool implementation:

 2. Implementing the Eye Dropper Tool
 For the eye dropper tool, you need to capture the color of a pixel from the screen.
 You can use Win32 APIs to achieve this.